23W-INCO/MedData-ABiteofPi/README.md

 ## Data
 The current database in use for the project is a sample of perfectly distributed data. <br>
-In practice real data could be used.
+In practice real data could be used. <br>
 This data could contain general information such as age and gender, and/or more precise data such as results from blood test and special medical conditions.